Find answers to the 10 most common misconceptions by nutritionists and producers about Soyex.

-Soyex contains 12% to 13% fat which is approximately 55% the fat level of roasted soybeans.
+It only has too much fat if you overfeed it or don't balance it properly in your ration.
+In most cases, Soyex replaces over 75% of your purchased fat and protein.
+Your Soyex typically contains 12% to 13% fat which is approximately 55% the fat level of roasted soybeans.
 Roasted soybeans have a 2.25 kg feed limit because of the higher fat level.
 Roasted Soybeans have been fed to cows for over 20 years and with good results.
 The good production performance is due to the proper use and balancing of the rations with producers knowing what are the limits of this product.
 Soyex can be fed up to 3.5 kg per cow per day feeding the rumen the same amount of fat as the maximum feeding rate of roasted soybeans.
 Soyex does not have too much fat but rather enough of a fat to protein ratio to improve production and in some cases reproduction.
 The fat in Soyex brings natural vitamin E and emulsifiers into the feeding program.
-The second benefit to fat into dairy diets is that many of the reproductive hormones are derived from fat.
-By feeding more omega type fats which Soyex contains, it’s easier for cows to produce these much needed hormones.
+Another benefit of fat in dairy diets is that many of the reproductive hormones are derived from fat.
+By feeding more omega type fats, which Soyex contains, it’s easier for cows to produce these much needed hormones.

 - Soyex doesn’t have enough protein / Soyex can’t be fed as a major protein source.

 Soyex can be fed as a major protein source to your dairy cows.
-Typical Soyex inclusion rates are 2-2.5kg/lactating cow/day and 1.5-2.5kg/dry cow/day generally replacing 80-100% of externally purchased proteins.
+Typical Soyex inclusion rates are 2-2.5kg/lactating cow/day and 1.5-2.5kg/dry cow/day generally replacing 75-100% of externally purchased proteins (and fats).
 How much external protein can be replaced will depend on your operation’s nutrition, cost, and production goals.
-Soyex is not limited to lactating rations, but can be included in dry cow, heifer, calf and veal rations too!
+Soyex is not limited to lactating rations, but can be included in dry cow, heifer, and older calf and veal rations too!